the next headphones would have Lossless sound and a box that rings when lost

 AirPods Pro – Credit: Omid Armin / Unsplash

 The analyst speaks in particular of the management of lossless audio compression technology also called ALAC (Apple Lossless Audio Codec) or just Lossless audio.
 This technology from Apple makes it possible to obtain 16-bit 44.1 kHz to 24-bit 48 kHz CD quality sound.
-Released in 2021, this feature is not supported by AirPods Pro and AirPods Max, but it could well be on the next high-end wireless headphones.
+Released in 2021, this feature is not supported by AirPods Pro and AirPods Max, but it might well be on the next high-end wireless headphones.

 Read also> Wireless headphones: our comparison of the best true wireless of 2021